toddllm/klaviyo-reporting-poc/docs/END_TO_END_DEMO.md

    - AWS credentials and configuration
    - BigQuery project and dataset information
    - SES email configuration

+   For a comprehensive guide on environment setup, see [Environment Setup Guide](setup.md).

 3. Installed all required Python packages:
    ```bash